Ancient Egyptian retainer sacrifices: King Aha

 King Aha, the second pharaoh of the first dynasty of Egypt, was also known as King Hor-Aha.
 According to Ellen Morris, he had thirty-five retainer sacrifices in his tomb, and twelve in three surrounding tombs enclosed in his funerary enclosure.
 Two other accounts from popular sources are given regarding the number of sacrificed retainers found in King Aha's funerary enclosure.
 One account found in The New York Times, was given by an archeological team organized by New York University, Yale, and the University of Pennsylvania.
 These universities began a project to excavate the funerary complex of King Aha.
 They found six graves near a mortuary ritual site of King Aha.
 Five of the six graves contained "skeletons of court officials, servants, and artisans that appear to have been sacrificed to meet the king's needs in the afterlife.
 Another account is given by National Geographic, in an article entitled "Abydos: Life and Death at the Dawn of Egyptian Civilization."
 In this account, six retainer sacrifices were buried inside of Aha's tomb with him, and thirty-five were buried in surrounding tombs inside his funerary complex.

 King Djer

 King Djer, Aha's son and successor, had 318 retainer sacrifices buried in his tomb, and 269 retainer sacrifices buried in enclosures surrounding his tomb.
 Dr. O'Connor believes that the more than 200 graves found in King Djer's funerary complex contain retainer sacrifices, as well.
 According to Ancient Egypt: A Social History, King Djer was buried with over 580 retainers.
 It is highly unlikely that all these retainers died of natural causes at the same time, suggesting that these retainers were sacrificed upon the death of King Djer.
-According to the National Geographic's article, however, 569 retainers were sacrificed for King Djer.
+According to the National Geographic's article, 569 retainers were sacrificed for King Djer.